 As of March 31, 2021 and December 31, 2020, approximately \$83.7 million and \$70.1 million, or approximately 44.4% and 42.6%, respectively, of our total deposits consisted of deposit accounts of our Strategic Program service providers.
 Generally, the terms of our Strategic Programs require each Strategic Program service provider or purchasing entity to establish a reserve deposit account with the Bank at least equal the total outstanding balance of loans held-for-sale by the Bank related to the Strategic Program.
 This requirement is intended to protect the Bank in the event a purchaser of loan receivables originated through our Strategic Programs cannot meet its contractual obligation to purchase.
-Depending on the strength of the relationship between the Bank and our Strategic Program service providers, we may reduce the required amount of reserve deposit account, certain Strategic Program service provider shave opened operating deposit accounts at the Bank.
+Depending on the strength of the relationship between the Bank and our Strategic Program service providers, we may reduce the required amount of reserve deposits held and/or allow a portion of the requirement to be fulfilled by a letter of credit.
+In addition to the reserve deposit account, certain Strategic Program service providers have opened operating deposit accounts at the Bank.
 If a Strategic Program service provider defaults on its letter of credit or we experience additional unanticipated fluctuations in our Strategic Program deposit levels, we may be forced to rely more heavily on other, potentially more expensive and less stable funding sources, which could have an adverse effect on our business, financial condition and results of operations.